13:35 | Tacna (Tacna region), Nov. 8.

 "We are exhaustive and prudent in their issuance.
 The upcoming law is about the Budget

 and must be passed by Congress on November 30, at the latest, but who will do so?
-We'll have to do it ourselves, through an emergency decree," he told Tacna-based Radio Uno
+We'll have to do it ourselves, through an urgency decree," he told Tacna-based Radio Uno

 "How could we not meet their demands?
-Precisely, this group of regulations —through emergency decrees— are aimed at meeting social demands that are given priority status," he explained.
+Precisely, this group of regulations —through urgency decrees— are aimed at meeting social demands that are given priority status," he explained.

-The government official said that emergency decrees would be subject to a future control by the new Congress, which will be able to ratify, modify, or repeal them, if deemed appropriate.
+The government official said that urgency decrees would be subject to a future control by the new Congress, which will be able to ratify, modify, or repeal them, if deemed appropriate.